List of Rehabs in Virginia

 - Piedmont Community Healthcare

 Paying for Treatment when Uninsured

-One of the sad parts of addiction is the person usually stops taking care of themselves, and that means they often don't have health insurance.
-Trying to get them covered before entering treatment is usually risky and not recommended.
+One of the sad parts of addiction is that the person usually stops taking care of themselves, which means they often don’t have health insurance.
+Getting them covered before entering treatment is usually risky and not recommended.
 It can take several weeks to obtain Medicaid coverage, and private insurance policies are only available for enrollment during specific periods of the year.
 Even if it happens to be during that time, most treatment services will not be covered until the policy has been maintained for several months.

 Thankfully, some programs recognize this and want to help.
-There are many programs in Virginia that offer sliding scale payment assistance.
-Sliding scale refers to a pre-established discount that can be given based on the person's income.
-For more information on how to pay for treatment, you can reach out to one of the treatment specialists at Addicted.org. or contact the center directly.
+Many programs in Virginia offer sliding-scale payment assistance.
+Sliding scale refers to a pre-established discount that can be given based on the person’s income.
+You can contact one of the treatment specialists at Addicted.org for more information on how to pay for treatment.
+Or contact the center directly.

 Addicted.org’s Evaluation of Drug Rehab in Virginia

-After reviewing state statistics and options available for Drug and Alcohol Rehabilitation in Virginia, addicted.org discovered the following pros and cons:
+After reviewing state statistics and options available for drug and alcohol rehab in Virginia, addicted.org discovered the following pros and cons:

 - Through the Virginia Medicaid Department of Medical Assistance Services, individuals and families can access Addiction and Recovery Treatment Services (ARTS).
 The ARTS benefit expands access to a comprehensive continuum of addiction treatment services for all enrolled members in Medicaid, FAMIS, and FAMIS MOMS, including expanded community-based addiction and recovery treatment services and coverage of inpatient detoxification and residential substance use disorder treatment.